Skip to content

 There is a single logical user entity represented by the single TypeSpec type User, but the HTTP payload for this entity varies based on context.
 When returned in a response, the id property is included, but when sent in a request, it is not.
 Similarly, the password property is only included in create requests, but not present in responses.

-The OpenAPI v3 emitter will apply these visibilities automatically, without explicit use of @withVisibility, and it will generate separate schemas suffixed by visibility when necessary. @visibility("read") can be expressed in OpenAPI without generating additional schema by specifying readOnly: true and the OpenAPI v3 emitter will leverage this a an optimization, but other visibilities will generate additional schemas.
-For example, @visibility("create") applied to a model property of a type named Widget will generate a WidgetCreate schema.
+The OpenAPI v3 emitter will apply these visibilities automatically, without explicit use of @withVisibility, and it will generate separate schemas suffixed by visibility when necessary. @visibility(Lifecycle.Read) can be expressed in OpenAPI without generating additional schema by specifying readOnly: true and the OpenAPI v3 emitter will leverage this a an optimization, but other visibilities will generate additional schemas.
+For example, @visibility(Lifecycle.Create) applied to a model property of a type named Widget will generate a WidgetCreate schema.

 Another emitter such as one generating client code can see and preserve a single logical type and deal with these HTTP payload differences by means other than type proliferation.